 - The law no 196 for the year 2008 issued the real estate tax and adjusted by the law number 103 for the year 2012.
 And then once more with law no 117 for the year 2014. - The company submitted its property tax return on its property which it owns to the tax authority according to the law No. 196 of 2008 and its adjustments. - The appeal committee's decision was to estimate the annual tax on the company's factory by EGP 844 576 which results in an accrued tax till 31 December 2020 by EGP 6 334 320 and delay fee,.
-The dispute is still pending before the competent court, as for the committee to end the conflict. - The appeal committee's decision was to estimate the annual tax on Safag's land for 4 776 EGP and the company paid the accrued tax till 31 December 2020 amount EGP 35 820 and delay fees, the company has paid. - The real estate tax authority filed form 3 real estate tax on the company's head office to estimate the annual tax by EGP 55 423 by total of accrued tax of EGP 415 673 till 31 December 2020 and delay fees. and the company the tax till due to date and the forms were appealed to resolve the dispute in front of the appeal committee. - The real estate tax authority filed from 3 (real estate tax) on the elevating water station for EL- Kalabya canal for EGP 1 155 by total amount EGP 8 663 till 31 December 2020 and delay fees, the company has paid that claim.
+The dispute is still pending before the competent court, as for the committee to end the conflict. - The appeal committee's decision was to estimate the annual tax on Safag's land for EGP 4 776 and the company paid the accrued tax till 31 December 2020 amount EGP 35 820 and delay fees, the company has paid. - The real estate tax authority filed form 3 real estate tax on the company's head office to estimate the annual tax by EGP 55 423 by total of accrued tax of EGP 415 673 till 31 December 2020 and delay fees. and the company the tax till due to date and the forms were appealed to resolve the dispute in front of the appeal committee. - The real estate tax authority filed form 3 (real estate tax) on the elevating water station for EL- Kalabya canal for EGP 1 155 by total amount EGP 8 663 till 31 December 2020 and delay fees, the company has paid that claim. - The real estate tax authority filed form 3 real estate tax for the lime quarry that the company is licensed to exploit by the Qena governorate, estimating the annual tax at EGP 648 099, with a total tax due EGP 4 860 742 Egyptian pounds until December 31, 2020, in contrast to the delay fee, and the company appealed against it in The legal date - The real estate tax authority filed form 3 real estate tax for the sand quarry that the company is licensed to use by the governorate of Qena, estimating the annual tax at EGP 32 640 with a total tax due EGP 244 800 Egyptian pounds until December 31, 2020, in addition to the delay fee, and the company appealed against it on time Legal.

-31. Important Events
+34. Important Events